Afsinur/data-react/README.md

 </div>
 ```

-add a dynamic data using 'data' attribute and in the template add 'propsData' in the map(), this is for the dynamicness of the template or component
+add a dynamic data using 'data' attribute here contentData and contentData2 are arries and in the template add 'propsData' in the map(), this is for the dynamicness of the template or component

 ### Summary